SCENE 01 / HELICOPTER FILMING

 How far in advance should we book helicopter filming?

-Here is what we have to work with.
-We recommend 6-8 weeks minimum for helicopter operations in China to allow time for CAAC sign-off, Chinese partner planning, and local film bureau approvals.
-Sensitive airspace or heritage sites may need significantly longer lead times.
+We advise at least 6 to 8 weeks for helicopter work in China.
+That time covers CAAC sign-off, Chinese partner planning, and local film bureau approvals.
+Sensitive airspace or heritage sites can need much longer lead times.

 Productions in China that need this often pair it with Aerial Drone Services, Car Filming, and Vehicle Mounting for full coverage.
 Most projects also draw on Camera & Cinematography and Drone Videography.